12121-2121230/Rofcoder/README.md

 ---

 ## 📦 Required Dependencies & Core Architecture
-Rofcoder is built on Python and automates terminal compilation tools [1].
+Rofcoder is built on Python and automates terminal compilation tools.
 To successfully build standalone executables, ensure your system has these prerequisites installed:

 ### 🐍 Python Environment & PyInstaller (For Python Scripts)
 * **The Core:** Python 3.x must be installed natively on your system [1].